Skip to content

 • Rated heating capacity at 5 degrees F and below

-• Whether capacity is listed at 0 degrees F or -5 degrees F (if not listed, assume it can't do it)
+• Capacity at 0 degrees F or -5 degrees F -- if not listed, assume it can't do it

 3. Ask Your Contractor These Questions